eunne/DreamCoding_WebAPIs/README.md

 <br/>

-This is my firsttime to write down HTML with JS code, 'cause I've practiced algorithm and data structure.
+This is my firsttime to write down HTML with JS code, 'cause I've practiced only algorithm and data structure.

 When I wrote down codes with JS, I thought 'What is it? it's.. a kind of different from what I studied?'<br/>
 That's becuase I didn't study on parts of Event, Promise, Ajax, Browser etc.. yet.